CS-LNU-Learning-Objectives/the-node-plattform/npm.md

 If no sign is provided it will always install just that version.
 There are different opinions about how to do this.
 The default way is using ^-character in front of the version number to allow bug fixes and backward compatibility but some people advise to just use the specified version number (without any character in front) to avoid version problem when going to production.
 The version system used by node-modules is built on the [Semantic Versioning guidelines.](http://semver.org/)

-## NPM Shrinkwrap
+## package-lock.json
 As you may wonder this could lead to problems, especially when handling modules in a production environment.
 By default, ´npm install´  recursively installs all the dependencies that the modules specified in your package.json have using the above described semver patterns.
 When shipping code we don´t want some modules be of an other versions then the one used when building the software.
+We want guarantee that a developer of a module in our dependency chain won´t be able to make a update that potentially can break or build.
+If we only put our trust in package.json this could happened.

+Therefor will npm also create the package-lock.json-file.
+This file holds the single representation of the dependency tree so that other developers (or build scripts) will install the exactly same versions of the dependencies.
+For more information please read: https://docs.npmjs.com/files/package-locks

+## NPM Shrinkwrap
 To fix this problem we can use the `npm shrinkwrap` command.
 For more information [consult the documentation](https://docs.npmjs.com/cli/shrinkwrap).

 ## NPM as a build tool